First statute of the IMRO: Membership and ideology

+Thе discovery of the statute of Bulgarian Revolutionary Committee in European Turkey in 2026 shifts the ethnic debate from the realm of political interpretations to that of indisputable archival evidence.
+It deprives Skopje of the ability to claim that the Bulgarian character of the early IMRO is a "propaganda myth," as the evidence comes directly from the archives of the very state the organization fought against—the Ottoman Empire.
+According to Art.
+3 "Members of the BRC, can be every honest Bulgarian..."
 Per Article 3 of the statute of BMARC: "Membership is open to any Bulgarian, irrespective of sex, who has not compromised himself in the eyes of the community by dishonest and immoral actions, and who promises to be of service in some way to the revolutionary cause of liberation."
 The next statute of SMARO opened membership in the Organization to every Macedonian or Adrianopolitan, regardless of their ethnic origin.
 The subsequent statute of 1905 declared that anyone living in European Turkey could be a member of IMARO, regardless of sex, faith, nationality, or belief.
 The IMRO members saw then the future of Macedonia as a multinational community, and did not aim at a separate Macedonian ethnicity, but understood "Macedonian" as an umbrella term, encompassing the different nationalities in the area.
-The common political agenda declared in the BMARC, SMARO and IMARO statutes was the same: to achieve political autonomy of both regions.
+The common political agenda declared in the BRC, BMARC, SMARO and IMARO statutes was the same: to achieve political autonomy of both regions.
 While this leftist idea was taken aboard by some Vlachs, as well as by some Patriarchist Slavic-speakers, the new statutes, which Delchev and Petrov had prepared early in 1897, and which Delchev revised in 1902, failed to attract other groups.
 For them the IMRO remained the Bulgarian Committee.
 According to Hristo Tatarchev, founders' demand for autonomy was motivated by concerns that a direct unification with Bulgaria would provoke the rest of the Balkan states and the Great Powers to military actions.
 In their discussion the Macedonian autonomism was seen as a step for an eventual unification with Bulgaria.
 According to the revolutionary Dimo Hadzhidimov this idea remained a Bulgarian, until it disappeared even among the Bulgarians, while any other nationality didn't accept it.
 In 1911, it passed a new decision according to which again only members of Bulgarian nationality would be admitted to the organization.
 Although this change was not included in the next basic documents of the Organization, it became an informal principle.
+According to Ivan Katardžiev, practically, neither the left nor the right wing of the IMRO questioned their Bulgarian provenance and Dimitar Vlahov would do so only in 1948 at a Politburo's session of the Macedonian Communist Party.